Flotomate/product_docs/source/change-management/inside-a-change.rst

 Approval in Change
 ==================

-At the Approval stage, you might need an Approval from approver/approvers (multiple approvers can span across multiple Approvals) to move the Change to the next stage.
+At the Approval stage, the technician might need an Approval from approver/approvers (multiple approvers can exist across multiple Approvals) to move the Change to the next stage.

 .. _cmf-34: